kapoorlakshya/screen-recorder/README.md

 ```

 <b>Note</b>:
 1. Always stop the recording before closing the application.
-Otherwise, ffmpeg will not exit gracefully and may produce an invalid video file.
+Otherwise, ffmpeg will force exit as soon as the window disappears and may produce an invalid video file.
 2. If you're launching multiple applications or testing an application at different window sizes, recording the `desktop` is a better option.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/kapoorlakshya/ffmpeg-screenrecorder.
+Bug reports and pull requests are welcome.
+Please follow the Ruby style guide here: https://github.com/rubocop-hq/ruby-style-guide

 ## License